 \caption{

 \textbf{Sequencing of a monoclonal Anti-FLAG M2 antibody.} The variable regions of the heavy (a) and light chains (b) are shown.
-The de novo sequence derived by MS is shown on top, alongside the previously published sequence used in the crystal structure of the Fab (PDB ID: 2G60), and germline sequence (IMGT-DomainGapAlign; IGHV1-04/IGHJ2; IGKV1-117/IGKJ1).
+The de novo sequence derived by MS is shown on top, alongside the previously published sequence used in the crystal structure of the Fab (PDB ID: 2G60), and germline sequence (IMGT-DomainGapAlign; IGHV1-04/IGHJ2; IGKV1-11∗7/IGKJ1).
 Differential residues are highlighted by asterisks (*).
 Exemplary MS/MS spectra in support of the assigned sequences are shown below the alignments, labelled with protease, precursor charge state, and fragmentation type.
-The peptide sequence and fragment coverage are indicated in the top-right of each spectrum spectra, with b/c ions indicated in blue/teal and y/z ions in red/orange.
+The peptide sequence and fragment coverage are indicated in the top-right of each spectrum spectra, with \emph{b/c} ions indicated in blue/teal and \emph{y/z} ions in red/orange.
 The same colour annotation is used for peaks in the spectra, with additional peaks such as intact/charge reduced precursors, neutral losses, and immonium ions indicated in green.
-Toto prevent overlapping peak labels, only a subset of successfully matched peaks are annotated.
+To prevent overlapping peak labels, only a subset of successfully matched peaks are annotated.
 Figure and caption adapted from Peng et al.\cite{peng2021mass}

 }